Stockholm Royal Seaport is the largest urban development area in Sweden with at least 12,000 new homes and 35,000

 The harbour area in Värtahamnen includes a new and modern cruise terminal where several shipping lines start and end their cruises there.
 The expansion of the freight and container port at Norvikudden in Nynäshamn, south of Stockholm, has given a further boost to Stockholm's status as one of the Baltic's leading port cities.

 The port area has been modernised and concentrated to both piers: The Värtahamnen and Frihamnen piers.
 The Värtahamnen pier has expanded with an additional ferry quay.
 Building works at the pier started 2013 and the new pier was completed 2016.

-Development of the South Värtahamnen harbour area starts in 2019 containing new premises and around 1,000 new residences.
+The development of the Värtahamnen harbour area starts in 2019 containing new premises and around 2,400 new residences.